RozalinaZaharieva/Programming-Basics-Book-Java-EN/chapter-06-nested-loops.md

 ![](assets/chapter-6-1-images/01.Rectangle-of-10-x-10-stars-01.png)

 How does the example work?
-The variable of the **loop (`i = 0`)** is initialized and is incremented on each iteration, as long as it is **less than 10** (the check is performed after each execution of the code, in the body of the loop, and after the iteration).
-Thus the code in the body of the loop is executed exactly **ten times**.
-The code, in the body of the loop, will be called for each row of the rectangle.
-Here as you can see, we call the method **`generateFrom`**.
-The method will use the class **`StringBuffer`** and another **`for`** loop.
-Each iteration of a **`for`** loop (the one in the method) will append one asterisk, thus creating a row of ten asterisks.
-When the execution of the loop (the one in the method) is complete as a result we have a string.
-Then, the execution of the code returns to the point where we call the method.
-Then, prints the resulting string on the console.
-How does the example work?
 The control variable of the **loop (`i = 0`)** is initialized.
 The variable is incremented on each iteration, as long as it is **less than 10**.
 After each execution of the code in the body of the loop, and after the iteration, a check about the state of the variable is performed.
 Thus the code in the body of the loop is executed exactly **ten times** ie. for each row of the rectangle.
 In the body of the loop, we call the method **`generateFrom`**.
 The method uses the class **`StringBuffer`** and another **`for`** loop.
 Each iteration of a **`for`** loop (the one in the method) will append one asterisk, thus creating a row of ten asterisks.
 When the whole execution of the loop (the one in the method) finishes, we have a string of asterisks as a result.
 Then, the execution of the code returns to the point where we call the method.
 Then, prints the resulting string on the console.

 #### Test the code in the Judge System